Peter Upton's |

 is the earliest advertising brochure that I have seen.
 Experienced Subbuteo

-collectors will recognise the style/colour a match with the 1949-50 catalogue.
+collectors will recognise the style/colour match with the 1949-50 catalogue.

 The brochure was designed to be folded up and sent through the post to

-prospective buyers and although undated, the version shown here is post-marked
+prospective buyers and although undated, the version shown here was post-marked

 25th February 1949.
 The leaflet was three double-sided A5 pages in size, and had